Federal execution: Switzerland

 In addition, a canton could appeal to the federal court before the execution, if it saw itself violated by the covenant.

 The Swiss Confederation was differentiated from the Federal Intervention in Switzerland.
 The latter served the protection of cantonal organs against turmoil and disturbance in accordance to Article 52 of the Federal Constitution and may have been connected with the use of military troops.
 Today, the principle that cantonal police officers are deployed and army units of the Confederation are to be deployed on a subsidiary basis in case of urgent need.
 In the country-wide general strike of 1918, different methods were used.
 Some army units serving in the First World War were used against striking workers, which ultimately also led to some casualties.
 It was an official service, whilst maintaining cantonal sovereignty, not a federal intervention.

 Ten federal interventions have been carried out since 1848, nine of them during the 19th century, the tenth during the unrest in Geneva in 1932.

 Used terms

 Whilst the federal execution in the German Confederation was directed against a member state, which did not want to fulfil its obligations, the federal intervention was a help for the member state that was beset by unrest which it could not itself suppress.

 The federal execution was the legal equivalent to the Reichsexekution in the Holy Roman Empire and in the German Empire.
 In the Basic Law for the Federal Republic of Germany of 1949, the term "Bundeszwang" (English: federal pressure) is used.
-The controversial Article 155 of the Constitution of Spain is based on the provision in the German Basic Law (article 37) almost verbatim.
+Article 155 of the Constitution of Spain is based on the provision in the German Basic Law (article 37) almost verbatim.
 However, unlike in Spain where Article 155 was invoked in the 2017–2018 Spanish constitutional crisis, Article 37 of the Basic Law has never been invoked.